 New Research Shows Funding Challenges Persist for Women-Owned Businesses

 Today, the National Women’s Business Council (NWBC) released a new research report updating the state of women-owned businesses and their access to capital.
 Many Project Eve members may not be aware that as recently as 1988 most states still required women seeking a business loan to get a male relative as a co-signer.
-The NWBC was formed that year as a result of the Women’s Business Ownership Act of 1988 and since then has been working tirelessly as independent, non-partisan advisors to the President, Congress and the U.S. Small Business Administration on economic issues that impact women business owners and entrepreneurs.
-Throughout the years, the NWBC has brought together women business owners, policy makers, bankers, representatives of women’s business organizations and other stakeholders to identify the unique challenges facing women business owners and discuss potential solutions.
+The NWBC was formed as a result of the Women’s Business Ownership Act of 1988 and since then has been working tirelessly as independent, non-partisan advisors to the President, Congress and the U.S. Small Business Administration on economic issues that impact women business owners and entrepreneurs.
+Throughout the years, the NWBC has brought together women business owners, policymakers, bankers, representatives of women’s business organizations and other stakeholders to identify the unique challenges facing women business owners and discuss potential solutions.

 While the state of female business ownership has improved greatly since 1988, access to capital continues to be a hindrance to the success of women-owned businesses.
 Questions about funding and how women should try to access capital come up over and over on Project Eve and in other entrepreneurial forums.
 Unfortunately, the statistics on funding for women-owned businesses, whether it concerns bank loans, angel investments, or VC funding continue to discourage.
-As the government’s only independent voice for women entrepreneurs, the NWBC’s two-fold mission is to conduct and support groundbreaking research that provides insight into women business enterprises from startup to success, and to share the findings to incite constructive action and policy.
-To that end, the NWBC saw the need tackle the thorny issue of funding and women owned businesses once again.
+As the government’s only independent voice for women entrepreneurs, the NWBC’s two-fold mission is to conduct and support groundbreaking research that provides insight into women business enterprises from startup to success and to share the findings to incite constructive action and policy.
+To that end, the NWBC saw the need to tackle the thorny issue of funding and women-owned businesses once again.
 The NWBC just released a new research report looking at current trends in female entrepreneurship and funding with an eye towards spurring discussion and finding solutions.
 The NWBC graciously allowed Project Eve a preview of their findings, here are some of the most salient highlights from their work:

 Access to Capital and Women Entrepreneurs

 Access to capital continues to be a major issue for all, but especially for women entrepreneurs.
-The NWBC research suggests there is a direct correlation between access to capital, and company growth in terms of employment for both men- and women- owned businesses: women-owned firms exceeded their growth expectations, while men-owned firms had much greater growth in revenue.
+The NWBC research suggests there is a direct correlation between access to capital, and company growth in terms of employment for both men- and women-owned businesses: women-owned firms exceeded their growth expectations, while men-owned firms had much greater growth in revenue.

 Men-owned firms used significantly more capital than women, particularly with respect to equity from external sources such as venture capitalists and angel investors.
 Only 20% of all angel-backed companies were women-led in 2013; we want to see this number increase.
 This research concludes high growth women-owned firms may be an underutilized tool for economic growth; increased access to capital is important because more money for the business will undoubtedly maximize their potential to contribute to the economy.